Lower bounds on fibered Yang-Mills functionals: generic nefness and semistability of direct images: Fibered Yang-Mills functionals through the semiclassical limit

 \begin{prop} For any bounded function $f : Y \to \real$, the following inequalities hold

 where by $A \leq B$ we mean that the difference $B - A$ is positive definite.
 Moreover, if $f$ is smooth, then for any continuous function $\phi : \real \to \real$, we have

 where $\| \cdot \|$ is the operators norm. \end{prop} \begin{proof} The statement (\ref{eq_toepl_inf_sup}) follows from the trivial fact that if $f$ is a positive function, then the operator $T_k(f)$ is positive-definite.
 The statement (\ref{eq_toepl_tr}) is a restatement of the weak convergence of spectral measures of Toeplitz operators due to Boutet de Monvel-Guillemin \cite[Theorem 13.13]{BoutGuillSpecToepl}.
 For an alternative proof through Bergman kernel expansion, see Ma-Marinescu \cite[Theorem 7.4.1]{MaHol}, Barron-Ma-Marinescu-Pinsonnault \cite[Theorem 3.8]{BarrMa} or \cite[Appendix A]{FinMaVol}.
-See also Ma-Marinescu \cite{MaMarToepl}, \cite{MaMarBTKah}, \cite{MaMarSecondTerm}, \cite{MaMarinGeneralizedBK} for generalizations and more refined results. \end{proof}
+See also Ma-Marinescu \cite{MaMarBTKah}, \cite{MaMarSecondTerm} for generalizations and more refined results. \end{proof}

 Now, the reason why Toeplitz operators are relevant to this paper is because they appear as the principal term in the asymptotic expansion of the curvature of $L^2$-metrics on direct images of a polarized fibrations.
 More precisely, consider a proper holomorphic submersion $\pi : X \to B$ between complex manifolds $X$ and $B$ of dimensions $n + m$ and $m$ respectively, $n, m \in \nat$.
 Let $L$ be a holomorphic line bundle over $X$, which is relatively ample with respect to $\pi$.
 Endow $L$ with a relatively positive Hermitian metric $h^L$.
-Let $k \in \nat$ be big enough so that $E_k := R^0 \pi_* L^k$ is locally free.
-The $L^2$-product (\ref{eq_l2_prod}) then defines a smooth Hermitian metric $h^{E_k}$ on $E_k$.
-We denote by $R^{E_k} \in \ccal^{\infty}(B, \wedge^2 T^*B \otimes \enmr{E_k})$ the curvature of its Chern connection. \begin{thm}[{ Ma-Zhang \cite[Theorem 0.4]{MaZhangSuperconnBKPubl} }] There are $C > 0$, $k_0 \in \nat$, such that for any $k \geq k_0$,
+Let $k \in \nat$ be big enough so that